 - Bachelor's Candidates: Remember to bring your escort along with your hood and mortar board with you to rehearsal.

-- Candidates should report to the check-in tables in Gym B of the Money Student Recreation and Wellness Center to receive Commencement ceremony information and to find out where to report to line up.
+- Candidates should report to the check-in tables in the lobby of the Teague Special Events Center to receive Commencement ceremony information and to find out where to report to line up.

 "Hooding the graduate" is a long-standing tradition in the ACU Commencement ceremony.
 A parent or special person selected by the graduate serves as an escort and during the ceremony places the hood on the graduate.

-- Candidates and escorts should report to their assigned location in Gym B of the Money Student Recreation and Wellness Center to line up 30 minutes prior to Commencement.
+- Candidates and escorts should report to their assigned location to line up 30 minutes prior to Commencement.

 1. Dress and Regalia